moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 + **lastDemandDate**
 + additional field with type **Date**

-### Sorting objects
+### Sorting of objects

 You can use the url parameter `order` to sort the list of objects.
 The value of this parameter is an **urlencoded** string with sorting conditions listed with `;`.
 (All examples below are unurlencoded for better readability)
 Each sort condition is a combination of a field name, a comma (optional if sort direction is specified), a sort direction (optional; can take the values `asc` and `desc`.
 The default value is `asc`).

 Sorting is supported for the following field types: numeric, string, datetime, boolean, and uuid.
+[Learm more](workbook/#workbook-sorting)

 Examples of queries with sorting: